isaacmaffeis/evoservice/README.md

      ```shell
      python3 ./scripts/retrieve_input.py
      ```

-3. Select the Script to Execute:
-     //TO-DO

-4. Setup Maven and Evosuite:
+3. Setup Maven and Evosuite:
     - You can do it manually with the following steps:
         - Compile the Maven Project:
           ```shell